-% Funded with Amount Funded Other Project Estimated Start Total Project the Impact Fee with Impact Fee Funding Name Date Cost Revenue Revenue Sources Library Facilities and Technology Projects Ongoing \$4,274,301 100% \$4,274,301 Library Funds
+Project Name Estimated Start Date Total Project Cost % Funded with the Impact Fee Revenue Amount Funded with Impact Fee Revenue Other Funding Sources Library Facilities and Technology Projects Ongoing 3,700,879 100% \$3,700,879 Library Funds

-Statement of Transit Facilities Mitigation Fee Program Planned Expenditures and Changes in Fund Balance
+Statement of Transit Facilities Fee Program Planned Expenditures and Changes in Fund Balance

 The Transit Facilities Mitigation Fee will provide the funds necessary to provide transit facilities required to accommodate transit needs generated by new residential developments.
 The facilities include buses, vans, a bus yard, construction of bus pads and bus turn-outs, and commuter rail stations and facilities.
-(Resolution No. 91-154, 10/08/1991)
+(Resolution No. 91-154, 10/08/1991).
+There is a reasonable relationship between the fee and its purpose because the fee is calculated to reflect the proportionate impact the development will have on transit facilities measured by the square footage of the development.

-The Transit Facilities Mitigation Fee has a balance of \$400,477.
-Of this balance, \$101,144 is earmarked towards projects at Vista Canyon.
-The remaining \$299,333 will be used to purchase expansion buses in FY 25-26.
+The Transit Facilities Mitigation Fee has a balance of \$369,676, which will be used to purchase bus replacement in FY 25-26.